 I continue to break plates on this site as a way to honor history and rewrite a future.
 Through this gesture, and with the participation of my community, I hope to hold this piece of Provincetown as a place for artists, wanderers and women.
 Collect/Disperse is a project where all participants are contributing artists and the physical site is open to visit.

-A live performance to break and disperse all of the gifted dishes will take place in the Autumn of 2015
+A live performance to break and disperse all of the gifted dishes will takes place twice a year.

 Everyone is invited.